-In addition to the world of finance, Joe is a avid triathlete and runner.
+In addition to the world of finance, Joe is an avid triathlete and runner.
 He races in Ironmans and marathons around North America.
-As treasurer, Joe is happy lend his financial knowledge and expertise and is thrilled to be apart of this exciting venture.
+As treasurer, Joe is happy to lend his financial knowledge and expertise and is thrilled to be apart of this exciting venture.

 Lee lives in Halifax with her husband and dog, a black lab.
 She has worked with charitable organizations all her life, primarily as a fundraiser, first with Oxfam Canada and, most recently, as Co-Director of Development with Amnesty International in Ottawa, until 2010.
 After six years of fundraising consulting, Lee is now finally retired and enjoying being a grandmother, gardening, and volunteering.